croisen/bread-launcher/README.md

 ## Tested Versions

+-   rd-13221 - The oldest one, launches
+-   alpha 1.0.4 - Doesn't launch, somehow the minecraft main class doesn't exist
+-   beta 1.0 - Launches
+-   1.0 - Launches
--   1.2.5  - Oldest parseable at the moment, launches, no sound tho, and it has a different way of donwloading the assets (pre-1.6?)
+-   1.2.5 - Launches, no sound tho, and it has a different way of donwloading the assets (pre-1.6?)
 -   1.6.4 - Launches, no sound tho
 -   1.7.10 - Launches
 -   1.12.2 - Launches
 -   1.20.5 - Launches